bjorncfoss/GIT-TEST/README.md

 cat ~/.ssh/id_ed25519.pub
 ```

-NOTE: f you are using a legacy system that doesn't support the Ed25519 algorithm, use this command instead:
+NOTE: you are using a legacy system that doesn't support the Ed25519 algorithm, use this command instead:

 ```sh
 ssh-keygen -t rsa -b 4096 -C "[Enter e-mail address here]"